ARasberry/ARasberry/README.md

-##Hello!
+# Hello!
+My name is Austin Rasberry

-My name is Austin Rasberry, I am a Computer Science student at the University of North Alabama.
+I am a Computer Science student at the University of North Alabama.

 I am interested in Full-Stack Engineering and creating user-focused programs.